 Grambling State University’s Intellectual Property Policy seeks to accomplish the following objectives in compliance with applicable state and federal guidelines:

-A. To encourage research and scholarship as creative academic endeavors while recognizing that commercially valuable intellectual properties may result from such endeavors;
+A. To encourage research and scholarship as creative academic endeavors while recognizing that commercially valuable intellectual properties may result from such endeavors.

-B. To delineate procedures to encourage creators to report discoveries with broad commercial potential and public benefit and to assist them, while at the same time safeguarding the interests of all concerned parties;
+B. To delineate procedures to encourage creators to report discoveries with broad commercial potential and public benefit and to assist them, while at the same time safeguarding the interests of all concerned parties.

-C. To make intellectual property developed in the course of academic research available to the public under conditions that will promote its effective and timely use and development;
+C. To make intellectual property developed in the course of academic research available to the public under conditions that will promote its effective and timely use and development.

-D. To optimize the environment and incentives for research and scholarly activity and for the creation of new knowledge in the System institutions;
+D. To optimize the environment and incentives for research and scholarly activity and for the creation of new knowledge in the System institutions.

 E. To ensure that the educational mission of Grambling State University is reinforced.